 - Liquorice tea is naturally quite sweet so this can also be a good herbal tea option too.

 - If you really feel like a snack then opt for a homemade bliss ball, a piece of dark chocolate or some berries for natural sweetness.

-Salt levels are influenced by our water intake so the first step is to ensure you are hydrated using water and herbal teas.
+Our salt levels are influenced by our water intake, so the first step to stopping cravings for salty junk food is to ensure you are hydrated (so that means more water and herbal teas).